kyma-project/kyma/docs/security/docs/08-01-update-tls-certificates.md

 ---
 title: Update TLS certificate
-type: Details
+type: Tutorials
 ---

 The TLS certificate is a vital security element.
-This document describes how to update the TLS certificate in Kyma.
+Follow this tutorial to update the TLS certificate in Kyma.

 >**NOTE:** This procedure can interrupt the communication between your cluster and the outside world for a limited period of time.

 ## Prerequisites
  * New TLS certificates
  * Kyma administrator access

 ## Steps